 The first week of June is National Migraine Awareness Week and an opportunity to recognize a neurological disease that may have more crippling effects than many realize.
 Though some may dismiss migraines as simply headaches, the reality is they are much more serious.

-12% of the population suffers from migraines or roughly 1 in 4 US Households according to the Migraine Research Foundation.
+12% of the population suffers from migraines representing 1 in 4 US Households according to the Migraine Research Foundation.
 Because migraines are so common (3rd among all illnesses worldwide) it is likely you know someone in your life who suffers from migraines.

 Impacting all aspects of life

 Migraines can also have a serious impact on our workforce.
 A staggering 90% of individuals that experience migraines face difficulties working while a migraine is going on.
 This is often due to the common symptoms that come along with migraines including “visual disturbances, nausea, vomiting, dizziness, extreme sensitivity to sound, light, touch/smell, and tingling or numbness in the extremities or face” (according to the Migraine Research Foundation).
 As those that suffer from migraines know, these incidents do not come and go quickly – they often last 4 to 72 hours.

 Migraine Trust reported that in the United Kingdom an estimated 25 million work or school days are lost each year because of migraines.

 28 million women in the United States experience migraines and suffer from chronic migraines at a far more frequent rate than men – accounting for 85% of all chronic migraines.
 A chronic migraine patient is often defined as someone who suffers from 15 or more migraine incidents a month.